Soviet Union at the 1956 Summer Olympics

 The Soviet Union (USSR) competed at the 1956 Summer Olympics in Melbourne, Australia.
-272 competitors, 233 men and 39 women, took part in 135 events in 17 sports.
+272 competitors, 233 men and 39 women, took part in 135 events in 17 sports. the Netherlands, Spain, the Netherlands Antilles, Egypt, Lebanon, Cambodia, Iraq and Switzerland protested against this by boycotting the games.
+As a partial support to the Dutch-led boycott, Soviet athletes under the Olympic flag instead of the national flag.

 Medalists

 The USSR finished first in the final medal rankings, with 37 gold and 98 total medals.